 While the majority of us are inseparable from our tech, not everyone can be accessed with just the tap of an app.
 There are currently three generations of workers in the UK labour market, and being careful not to stereotype, some generations are likely to be more adept with technology than others.

-As the graph shows, the majority of social media users are under the age 45, with less than half of 55-64 year olds having at least one social profile.
+As the graph shows, the majority of social media users are under the age of 45, with less than half of 55-64-year-olds having at least one social profile.
 This means that by solely relying on technology, the recruitment industry would be missing out on a lot of experienced candidates.